pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 ## Implementation Concepts
 To understand the use cases we need to understand 4 different concepts of the protocol, that will describe underlying protocol, the different orchestrators roles, how we start the SCIM interaction and what methods we have to execute the actions.

+### Data Model
+SCIM defines two types of data entities: resources and attributes.

+#### Resource Object (RO)
+A JSON object representing a user, group (or extension object) to be manipulated through the SCIM protocol.
+The Resource Object contains attributes defined by schemas such as those defined in [RFC 7643] and can be acted on via the endpoints and parameters defined in [RFC7644].

+#### Resource Attribute (RA)
+A named element of a Resource Object.
+Attributes are defined in section 2 of [RFC7643] and include characteristics like cardinality (single or multiple values), data types (string, boolean, binary etc) and characteristics (required, unique etc).

 ### HTTP Client-Server Roles
-HTTP client and server roles are defined in [RFC 9110] and [RFC 9112]- any SCIM interaction requires each participant to play a complementary role.
+HTTP client and server roles are defined in [RFC 9110] and [RFC 9112].
+Any SCIM interaction requires one participant to be a SCIM server and the other to be a SCIM client.

 #### SCIM Server (also known as a SCIM Service Provider)
 An HTTP web application that provides identity information via the SCIM protocol.
 A SCIM Server is a RESTful API endpoint offering access to a data model that can be used to push or pull data between two parties.
 SCIM servers have additional responsibilities such as API Security, managing client identifiers & keys as well as performance management such as API throttling.

 #### SCIM Client
 A website or application that uses the SCIM protocol to manage identity data maintained by the service provider.
 The client initiates SCIM HTTP requests to a target SCIM Server.
-A SCIM Client is active software that can call one or more SCIM servers in order to push or pull data between two parties.
+A SCIM Client is active software that can push or pull data between two parties.

-### Orchestrators Roles
+### Orchestrator Roles
-Orchestrators are the operating parties that take part in both sides of a SCIM protocol exchange and have specific roles in the protocol.
+Orchestrators are the operating parties that take part in a SCIM protocol exchange and ensure data is moving in the correct flows.
-A specific element can have one or more orchestrators roles, depending on the type of roles that is delivering in the SCIM architecture.
+An entity can have one or more orchestrators roles, depending on the overall provisioning architecture.
-So far, we have identified the following SCIM orchestrators roles:

-* Resource Object (RO): Is and object that is going to be manipulated (CRUD) by the different SCIM players, and in the end the ultimate goal to be pass across different systems and to make sure that consistent information is exchange.
-The Resource Object have attributes that are define by Schemas, an example of that is the SCIM Core Schema defines in [RFC 7643].

-* Resource Attributes (RA): Is one element of the Resource Object (RO), it can have a single value or contain multiple values to describe a specific resource and its characteristics, an example of this can be the different attributes for user and/or groups under the SCIM Core Schema defined in [RFC 7643].
+#### Resource Creator (RC)

-* Resource Creator (RC): Is an entity operating in a given service, is responsible of creating the Resource Object (RO) with is Resource Attributes (RA), typically we can see this role in HR or Resource Management applications (like IdM) that are responsible to create resources and be authorities for some or all its attributes.
+An entity responsible for creating the Resource Object (RO).
+Typically we can see this role in HR or resource management applications that are responsible for creating resources and authorities for some or all of its attributes.

+#### Resource Updater (RU)
-* Resource Updater (RU): Is an entity that is responsible for update specific attributes (RA) of a Resource Object (RO) or the RO itself.
-Typically, this role is use in conjunction with other SCIM roles that allow this SCIM entity to manage a specific Resource Attribute (RA).
+An entity responsible for updating specific attributes of a Resource Object (RO) or the RO itself.
+Typically, this role is used in conjunction with other SCIM roles that allow this SCIM entity to manage a specific Resource Attribute (RA).

-* Resource Manager (RM): Is an entity that consolidated the resource Objects (RO) from the Resource Creators/Updaters (RC/RU) and make it available for the Resource Subscribers (RS), typically this entity/role is handle by the IDaaS.

-* Resource Subscriber (RS): Is an entity that consumes Resource Objects (RO) but that is not authoritative to create them or any of its Resource Attribute (RA), normally this entity is only interested in part of the Resource Objects available in the Resource Manager (RM), typically it is an application that requires information on resources that it operates.

-* External Resource Creator (ERC): Is an entity that has information about resources and its attributes, but that doesn’t understand SCIM, typically it is going to provide the information on the resources to the Resources Manager, using non SCIM protocols/mechanisms, an example of this would be a services that gets information about users from an LDAP server and provide it to an IDaaS using some kind of proprietary REST APIs.
+#### Resource Manager (RM)
+An entity that aggregates or transforms resource objects from resource creators/updaters (RC/RU) and make them available for resource subscribers (RS) using multiple SCIM interactions, an example of this role could be an Identity-as-a-Service (IDaaS) cloud platform.

+#### Resource Subscriber (RS)
+An entity that consumes information in resource objects (RO) but is not authoritative to create new objects or attributes.
+An example of entities that play this role include SaaS applications relying on an IDaaS cloud platform.

+#### External Resource Creator (ERC)
+An entity that has information about resources and its attributes, but does not participate in SCIM flows, examples include databases or internally-facing applications.

 ~~~~~~~~
    +-------------+ +-------------+   +-------------+ +-------------+